Computational Social Science, Master's programme - Information for admitted students

 A large house with glass walls and office landscape.

-Congratulations on being admitted to our master's programme at Linköping University (LiU).
-You will soon engage in a programme that blends rigorous training in computational methods with practical, substantive, and theoretical training in social scientific problem solving.
+Congratulations on being admitted to our master's programme at Linköping University (LiU), where we blend rigorous training in computational methods with practical training in social scientific problem solving.

 Our students come from a wide variety of academic backgrounds.
 Our Facebook page offers profiles of a few of our previous students (Cheng, Elida and Esam).
-They all share a keen interest in the social world, and are using our training to set themselves up for success as social researchers, whether they expect to follow a path into the public sector, private industry, or academia.
+They all share a keen interest in the social world, and have set themselves up for success as social researchers, whether in the public sector, private industry, or academia.

-In addition to motivated students, we also have young, enthusiastic faculty who are eager to help you become a capable social analyst and engage you in cutting edge social research.
-As part of the Institute for Analytical Sociology, you will sit at an important crossroads between the social and computational sciences.
+As part of the Institute for Analytical Sociology, you will stand at an important crossroads between the social and computational sciences.
 In classes and formal seminars, as well as in informal settings, you will have a chance to learn from and interact with scholars from within and outside of LiU using innovative approaches to social science research.
 We are also excited to incorporate you into a vibrant, international student body at LiU seeking to make a positive social impact in the world.
 We look forward to greeting you at Campus Norrköping in August as you begin your educational journey.

 Prior to your arrival, there are a few important points, activities and dates to keep in mind: